 The Southern Crawfish Frog can be found in abandoned crawfish holes and small mammal burrows.
-This species inhabits moist meadows, pasturelands, pine scrub, and river flood plains.
-This species spends nearly all of its time in burrows and only leaves the burrow area to breed.
-Although this species can be difficult to detect due to its reclusive nature, the call of breeding males can be heard over great distances.
+This species inhabits moist meadows, Although this species can be difficult to detect due to its reclusive nature, the call of breeding males can be heard over great distances.
 Eggs are laid and larvae develop in temporary water such as flooded fields, ditches, farm ponds and small lakes.
-Habitat: Shallow water, Herbaceous Wetland, Riparian, Temporary Pool, Cropland/hedgerow, Grassland/herbaceous, Suburban/orchard, Woodland- Conifer.
+Habitat: Shallow water, Herbaceous Wetland, Riparian, Temporary Pool, Cropland/hedgerow, Grassland/herbaceous, Suburban/orchard, Woodland-Conifer.
+State Status: